harsh12-99/weather-dashboard/README.md

 ## Features

 - **Search for Cities:** Users can enter any city name to get current weather details.
-- **Five-Day Forecast:** Displays a five-day weather forecast for the searched city.
 - **User-Friendly Interface:** Clean and responsive design for a seamless user experience.
-- **History Tracking:** Keeps track of previously searched cities for quick access.

 ## Technologies Used